leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 ### The Greatest Common Divisor

-The greatest common divisor (gcd) of a pair of integers *a* and *b*, where at least one of *a* or *b* is non zero, is the largest integer *c* that divides both *a* and *b* without remainder.
-For example, the gcd of 9 and 12 is 3 and the gcd of 20 and 52 is 4.
+Let (*a*, *b*) be a pair of integers where at least one of *a* or *b* is non zero.
+Then, the *greatest common divisor* (gcd) of *a* and *b*, is the largest integer *c* that divides both *a* and *b* without remainder.
+For example, the gcd of the pair (9, 12) is 3 and the gcd of the pair (20, 52) is 4.

-In general, the gcd is found by applying the following recursive algorithm:
+In particular, the gcd is found recursively by:

 $$\mbox{gcd}(a, b) = \begin{cases} a &\mbox{if } a \equiv 0 \\
 \mbox{gcd}(b, a \bmod b) & \mbox{if } a \not\equiv 0 \end{cases} \pmod{b}.$$

-Although it didn't appear in this form, this algorithm is over 2000 years old and it was featured in Euclid's Elements.
-It is a good algorithm for our virtual machine since it can be implemented easily and it uses all the instructions Load, Mod, Swap, BEQ, and Halt.
-The instructions it needs to execute to compute the gcd of the pair 15 and 12 is given by the following diagram:
+We can use this algorithm in conjunction with our virtual machine to compute the greatest common divisor of small 8 bit integers.
+To see this, the instructions our virtual machine needs to execute to compute the gcd of the pair (12, 15) are detailed in the following diagram:

 {% plantuml %}
 start